 Analog phone systems are built decades ago and hardly develop since the 21st century.
 Scaling features with such legacy systems is largely in the hand of your providers, let along that some advanced features are simply impossible with PSTN and ISDN.

 Modern VoIP phone systems, by the way of contrast, deliver much greater functionality at a lower cost.
-In addition to advanced VoIP features like Auto Attendant(or IVR), Find Me/Follow Me and Video Conferencing that analog phone systems incapable of, Unified Communications (UC) also gives VoIP a huge advantage.
+In addition to advanced VoIP features like Auto Attendant(or IVR), Find Me/Follow Me, Video Conferencing, and virtual call center that analog phone systems incapable of, Unified Communications (UC) also gives VoIP a huge advantage.

 By integrating voice, messaging, presence, cloud sharing, and more in one single platform, a UC-capable VoIP PBX could enable your team to communicate in an entirely new way, boosting business efficiency unprecedentedly.